ThomasBurleson/angularjs-Quizzler/README.md

 Launch webServer.

-The web server is configured to have its webroot at `./client`.
+A deployment process to concatenate, minimize, and deploy a production version of `Quizzler` is not currently available.
+In the meantime, developers can use the `./client` directory as the webroot...
 So open browser and navigate to `http://localhost:8000/index.html`.

 ---